 But there's a flip side.
 Generating negative cash flow for a limited period of time can have long-term beneficial results depending on where the cash is flowing.
 If it's going toward expansion, this could be expected to not only balance cash flow again when the project is completed but increase it into a far more positive and profitable range.

 Cash flow margin can be a shifty number for investors to rely upon because companies can voluntarily adjust cash flows from operation, and they might want to do so periodically for a number of reasons.
 They might temporarily hold off on paying accounts payable and other expenses, thus retaining more cash.

 The cash flow margin calculation is most often advantageous for the company itself as more or less of a barometer as to how it's performing.
 If you want to use it to gauge investing opportunities, consider looking at different cash flow margins for the company at incremental periods of time to ascertain consistency.
 You want a panoramic view, not a single snapshot.

 The net profit margin ratio is a profitability ratio that is a margin ratio.
 It can be calculated by using numbers from the company's income statement.
 The net profit margin is the number of dollars of after-tax profit a firm generates for each dollar of sales.

 For example, if a firm generates $1 of sales revenue and has a 5 percent net profit margin, this means it generated 5 cents of profit.

 It's calculated as:

 Net sales are simply sales revenue with any returns and allowances subtracted out.
 Net income is income with all expenses subtracted out, including taxes, interest expenses, and depreciation.
 It is the "bottom line."

-Net profit margin indicates how well the company converts sales into profits after all expenses are subtracted out.
+Meanwhile, the net profit margin indicates how well the company converts sales into profits after all expenses are subtracted out.
 Because industries are so different, the net profit margin is not very good at comparing companies in different industries.